-Names Not Released.
 Names of students being investigated or charged with Code violations will not be released, except permitted by law or University policy.

 The Office of the Vice President for Student Development will inform University officials, including specific faculty or staff, about a student’s involvement in a conduct case in those instances where the University official has a legitimate educational interest in knowing such information.
 By way of example, this may include but is not limited to the Office of the Provost, deans, academic administrators, faculty advisors, financial aid, ROTC, Athletics,, Public Safety, student organization advisors, scholarship committees, study abroad, Housing and Residential Life, or Counseling and Psychological Services.

 If a student (or alumni) wishes to release student conduct records, they can do so by submitting a Release of Information Form using their Seattle University credentials.
 Students should submit their requests at least 7 business days in advance of their desired deadline.
 Examples of reasons for requests are outlined below.

 Current and former students can request a copy of all non-confidential information contained in their student conduct record.
 Records will be reviewed and confidential information redacted prior to their release.